MicrosoftDocs/azure-docs/articles/aks/auto-upgrade-node-image.md

 * Can i change node OS auto-upgrade channel value, if my cluster auto-upgrade channel is set to `node-image` ?

- No. Currently when you set the [cluster auto-upgrade channel][Autoupgrade] to `node-image`, it automatically also sets the node OS auto-upgrade channel to `NodeImage`.
-You can't change node OS auto-upgrade channel value if your cluster auto-upgrade channel is `node-image`.
-In order to be able to change the node OS auto-upgrade channel values, make sure the [cluster auto-upgrade channel][Autoupgrade] isn't `node-image`.
+ No. Currently, when you set the [cluster auto-upgrade channel][Autoupgrade] to `node-image`, it also automatically sets the node OS auto-upgrade channel to `NodeImage`.
+You can't change the node OS auto-upgrade channel value if your cluster auto-upgrade channel is `node-image`.
+In order to be able to change the node OS auto-upgrade channel values, make sure the cluster auto-upgrade channel isn't `node-image`.

 <!-- LINKS -->
 [planned-maintenance]: planned-maintenance.md